math-miki/JanPonKen/README.md

 So, JanKen-Pon. i.e. JanPonKen.

-# the mini game inspired by Jan-Ken
+# the mini game(:JanPonKen) inspired by Jan-Ken

+is the JanKen fair?
+My answer is NO. completely probabilitic game is boring.

+If I can Win by using my brain, it is lucky. because, my task is only to know, to win.

+this JanKenPon requires you to know itself to win.

 You have nine cards.
 upper on the card, printed ✊ or ✌️ or 🖐.